adriankarlen/vscode-relapce/README.md

 ## 🌟 Features

--   Horizontal activity bar
 -   Centralized command center
 -   Colored background on suggestion
 -   Removal of overview ruler decorations
 -   Uniform text color on tabs
 -   Thicker border on active tab
 -   Theme color on color picker border

-> **Note**\
-> The horizontal activity bar is still quite buggy with the positioning of the panes.
-> This is due to it being hard to determine when the vertical offset is needed to
-> be applied.
-I'm still trying to figure this out, if you have any ideas pull requests
-> are welcome.
-A current workaround to fix the positioning is by resizing the sidebar.

 &nbsp;